CharviGulati/CaesarCipherAssignment/README.md

-# My Cryptography Project
+# Caesar Cipher Cryptography Project

 ### The Cipher

-This project is a small cryptography project that uses the **Caesar Cipher**.
+This project is a small cryptography project that implements the **Caesar Cipher**.
 The Caesar Cipher is a historical cryptography method that was used by *Julius Caesar* to communicate with his allies without being caught by his enemies.
 I chose to do this for my project because I have interest in furthering my understanding of cryptography.